What is Trauma Bonding?

 • “It’s my fault.”

-These beliefs, although harmful to our mental well-being, feel less overwhelming than the anxiety of realizing we have no control over what happens next to us.
+These beliefs, although harmful to our mental health, feel less overwhelming than the anxiety of realizing we have no control over what happens next to us.
 Ultimately, this happens because all the information we receive through relationships, body, and mind is through a fight/flight/freeze lens.
-When you are living in a headspace that can’t healthily process thoughts and experiences, you start to form a narrative that tricks you into believing you have feelings or empathy for the abuser.
+When you are living in a headspace that can’t healthily process thoughts and experiences, you start to form a narrative that tricks you into believing you have feelings or empathy for the abuser

 What Are Examples of Trauma Bonding?

-While we discussed how trauma bonding can occur between two partners in a romantic relationship, this insecure attachment style can also happen in abusive family relationships.
+While trauma bonding can occur between two partners in a romantic relationship, this insecure attachment style can also happen in abusive family relationships.
 If the abused are children, an insecure attachment will form between them and the abuser, who may be a parent or caregiver.
 A scenario of a younger generation taking care of an older generation is possible as well when there is elder abuse involved.

 Common Signs of Trauma Bonding

 In cases of trauma bonding, you may notice signs of a person struggling with post-traumatic stress disorder (PTSD) symptoms such as hypervigilance, insomnia, depressed or anxious mood, nightmares, flashbacks, or negative beliefs impacting the ability to have healthy relationships.
-Signs of abuse or a potential trauma bond may include
+Signs of abuse or a potential trauma bond may include:

 • Validating the actions of the abuser